-How to Create & Install Your Own Boot Animation For Your PlayStation Vita
+How to Create and Install Your Own Boot Animation for Your PlayStation Vita

-Hi, and welcome to my brief tutorial about installing your very own PlayStation Vita boot animaton or image.
+Hi, and welcome to my brief tutorial about installing your very own PlayStation Vita boot animation or image.

 First of all, here's a list of the requirements you'll need for the whole process:

-- A file manager in your PSVita, like VitaShell.
+- File manager installed in your Vita, like VitaShell.

 Using cbanim.exe

-So, with your files ready, start a command line window in your folder.
-You can find the option in Files, or by typing "cmd" on the address bar of the File Explorer.
+So, with your files ready, start a command prompt window in your folder.
+You can find the option in the File menu in the top-left corner of the File Explorer window, or by typing "cmd" on the address bar.
 It should look something like this:

 F:\fhtgames\cbanim>_